What is Regenerative Agriculture?

 Nutrient Cycle

-In this system, energy and water are transferred between living organisms and the non-living parts of the environment.
-Frequent disturbances, such as grazing, help to maintain the above ground nutrient cycle.
-Biotic activity such as earthworms, insects and microbes in the soil, further improve the nutrient cycle.
+In this system, energy and matter are transferred between living organisms and the non-living parts of the environment.
+Above ground disturbances, such as grazing, and biotic activity from earlthworms, insects and microbes in the soil help maintain the nutrient cycle.
 An optimal nutrient cycle depends upon good plant diversity and soil cover.

 Community Dynamics